 What to expect:

 Our Anesthesia providers have completed specialty training in anesthesia, which is the injection of medication administered to provide insensitivity to pain during surgical procedures.
-The anesthesia care team will care for you the entire time you are in the operating room.
+The anesthesia team will care for you the entire time you are in the operating room.

 Types of Anesthesia: